git/git.github.io/SoC-2014-Org-Application.md

 interacting on the mailing list, reviewing code, and commenting on other people's ideas and problems.
 Those are things they can continue to do after GSoC ends, and those discussions can often spur more coding.

+## If you chose "veteran" in the organization profile dropdown, please summarize your involvement and the successes and challenges of your participation.
+Please also list your pass/fail rate for each year.

+Git has participated in GSoC every year since 2007, with the exception of 2013, typically mentoring 2-5 students each year.
+Our mentors have always been active contributors within the community.
+The students typically did not have a prior relationship with the community, though in one case we took on a student who had previously contributed patches.

+Of the 23 projects we have mentored, 18 have resulted in success.
+In many cases, the code has been merged and is in daily use in git.
+In some cases, the code was spun off into its own project (e.g., the git-statistics project in 2008 ended up as a separate project).
+In other cases, the implementations, while never merged into mainline git, served (or continue to serve) as the basis for discussion and advancement of certain features (e.g., 2008's GitTorrent project and 2009's svn interaction improvements).
+The libgit2 project, which has been the subject of multiple GSoC projects, has gone from being an unusable skeleton to a thriving ecosystem, with bindings in Objective-C, Python, Ruby, C#, Lua, and more.
+While much of the work on libgit2 and its bindings were not done through GSoC, the GSoC projects were instrumental in getting the library to a point that attracted outside interest.

+But most important has been the development of students into open source contributors.
+In almost every project, even those whose ultimate goals did not end up merged into mainline git, students ended up contributing related commits to git.
+Furthermore, we have had success with retaining members in the community.
+Close to half of our successful students continued contributing in the year after their GSoC involvement, and the student from our 2010 libgit2 project has essentially become the project maintainer.

+One of the biggest challenges has been integrating students into the public development process, and especially convincing them to produce and publish work continually throughout the period.
+While we have had several students turn into long-term members, just as many disappear after GSoC.
+And while many projects have been successful, we often have difficulty integrating them into mainline git when the results are dumped on the community at the end.

+This challenge led to us discussing in 2013 the scope of our projects, how we select students, and how we encourage them to interact through the summer.
+This discussion was still going last February.
+Rather than try to rush through a GSoC application, we decided instead to take the year off and consider these issues.
+This led to a panel at our Git-Merge conference in May, and an on-list discussion in October.
+The partial conclusions of which are:

+  1. Looking at the numbers, we actually do not do that badly.

+  2. We should probably be making the project scopes a bit smaller, and spending more time getting students involved in day-to-day activities like review and discussion on list, even when they aren't necessarily part of their specific projects.

+Here is a summary of our completed/failed projects per year, along with the number of retained contributors (where "retained" is calculated by finding contributors which continued to participate on the mailing list a year or more after their GSoC period ended):

+ - 2007: 2 success, 1 failure, 1 student retained
+ - 2008: 4 success, 2 failure, 3 students retained
+ - 2009: 1 success, 1 failure, 0 students retained
+ - 2010: 3 success, 1 failure, 3 students retained
+ - 2011: 5 success, 0 failure, 4 students retained
+ - 2012: 3 success, 0 failure, 2 students retained